abrelsfo/Vim-Cheatsheet/README.md

 `c`, `d`, and `y` are called operators and are combined with a motion.<br>

 `y` is our yank (copy) operator.
-- y :right_arrow:: Copy the char under the cursor
+- y :right_arrow: : Copy the char under the cursor
 - `y :left_arrow:`: Copy the char before the cursor
 - `y :down_arrow:`: Copy the text on the current line and the line below
 - `y :up_arrow:`: Copy the text on the current line and the line above